 12020-02-20T06:56:37-08:00Avery Freemanb9edcb567e2471c9ec37caa50383522b90999cba228491from Volume 16 of Giovanni Battista Piranesi's Opereplain2020-02-20T06:56:37-08:00Internet Archivepiranesi-ia-vol16-0013.jpgimageAvery Freemanb9edcb567e2471c9ec37caa50383522b90999cba

-In its composition, technique, and text, this image of 1759 places particular emphasis on the hieroglyphics carved into this obelisk, which the caption explains was erected in the Piazza of San Giovanni Laterano under Pope Sixtus V. This visual emphasis on the ancient Egyptian writing system is not apparent in other views that include some of the numerous obelisks positioned throughout Rome, such as this view of the same piazza or another of the Piazza del Popolo or another of the Piazza Navona.
-In each of these other views, wider scenes that include more architectural details call attention away from what here seems to be Piranesi’s focus: in the view of the Piazza Navona, for example, the surface of the obelisk is marked only by the horizontal lines made by Piranesi’s etching needle.
-By contrast, the visual composition of this plate minimizes the obelisk’s setting.
-The worm’s eye view and orientation towards the East magnify the obelisk itself, which is strikingly set against the background of a cloudy sky.
+In its composition, technique, and text, this image of 1759 places particular emphasis on the hieroglyphics carved into this obelisk, which, as the caption explains, was erected in the Piazza of San Giovanni Laterano under Pope Sixtus V. Positioned after the two previous views of teh Basilica San Giovanni Laterano (1749) and teh same basilica and piazza (1775), both of which mark another obelisk that remined on the ground there for decades, this view suggests a shift of attention to the ancient past that the chronology of these images would reject.
+This view’s visual emphasis on the ancient Egyptian writing system is not apparent in other views that include some of the numerous obelisks standing throughout Rome, such as this view of the Piazza del Popolo or another of the Piazza Navona.
+In each of these other views, wider scenes that include more expansive architectural contexts pull viewers’ attention away from what here seems to be Piranesi’s focus: in the view of the Piazza Navona, for example, the surface of the obelisk is marked only by the horizontal lines made by Piranesi’s etching needle.
+By contrast, the visual composition of this plate minimizes the obelisk’s modern urban setting.
+Even its Latin inscription is so lightly etched that is is effectively effaced.
+The worm’s eye view and orientation towards the East magnify the obelisk itself, which is strikingly set against the background of a cloudy sky instead of Rome’s built environment.
 The Scala Santa and the remains of ancient aqueducts, though labeled, are very faintly etched and just barely visible.
-Reflecting the visual focus of this image, these aqueducts are indicated rather imprecisely in the annotation as “Rovine di acquedotti antichi” [Remains of ancient aqueducts] but specified, in his “Pianta di Roma e del Campo Marzio,” as “Rovine degl’Archi Neroniani che trasmettevano parte dell’ acqua Claudia al monte Celio.”
-In this view, Piranesi’s energies are diverted away from the details of ancient Roman architecture.